septentrio-gnss/mosaicHAT/README.md

 Initially, the RPi GPIO pins are set to INPUT mode.
 As the RPi input line have high impedance, nRST_IN will be floating.
 This means mosaicHAT board could run without issues initially even if GPIO 5 is not set to HIGH (while kept in input mode).
 However, it is not recommended to rely on the GPIO initial state.
 Users should drive HIGH to GPIO 5 for the stability of their applications.

-To reset module, a LOW pulse, not shorter than 1 micro second, should be driven to GPIO 5.
+To reset module, a LOW pulse, not shorter than 1 microsecond, should be driven to GPIO 5.

 #### PPS Output
 PPS signals are used for precise timekeeping and time measurement.
 One increasingly common use is in time synchronization with other sensors (e.g. Lidars or IMUs).